 When Intelligent People Disagree

-This is different from logically disagreeing.
-For example, let’s say that Tom remembers that Alan Alda didn’t star in the first season of the television show MASH.
-Sally disagreed and they refer to the IMBD website.
-Sally locates the correct information and Tom (while disappointed) concluded that he made an error.
-Logical disagreements occur in our lives without a second thought.
+This is different from logically disagreeing, and here is an example of a logical one.
+Tom remembers that Alan Alda did not star in the first season of the television show MASH.
+Sally disagreed and used the IMBD website to prove that Alan was on the show.
+Tom (while disappointed) concluded that he made an error.
+Such logical disagreements occur all the time.

-Essentially, a bad person will take over Tom and he will descend into anarchy.
-As the argument continues, Tom’s intelligence will diminish and he will resort to underhanded tactics.
-This will include lying, cheating and tossing his morals aside.
-Afterwards, Tom will not apologize and he will leave a wrath of destruction that poisons his image.
+Tom is an intelligent person, and so is Sally.
+It was as if a bad person took over Tom, and he descended into anarchy.
+Tom’s intelligent arguments diminish as the debate rages, and he resorts to underhanded tactics.
+This will include lying, cheating, and tossing his morals aside.
+After the argument, Tom will not apologize for the wrath of destruction he created.

 Tom has blundered into one of my favorite topics.
-Confirmation Bias is a part of our mind that refuses to accept a certain fact.
-An honest logical person will lie, destroy evidence, become hostile, make unsubstantiated arguments and refuse to acknowledge what is directly in front of them.
-For certain topics, Confirmation Bias overrides our morals, logic, common sense, judgement and manors.
-My wife calls Confirmation Bias “the science of being stubborn.”
+Confirmation bias is the part of our mind that refuses to accept an obvious fact.
+An honest, intelligent, and logical person will lie, destroy evidence, become hostile, make unsubstantiated arguments, and refuse to acknowledge what is in front of them.
+Confirmation bias overrides our morals, logic, common sense, judgement, and manners for specific topics.
+My wife calls confirmation bias “the science of being stubborn.”

-As for me, I am going to continue to listen to Rush and write about characters with crazy well-defined motives.
-Or do I have Confirmation Bias against characters that don’t have clear motives?
+As for me, I will continue to listen to Rush and write about characters with well-defined motives.
+Or do I have a confirmation bias against mysterious characters?
 I’ll never know.

 You’re the best -Bill